 You can report bugs at the bugtracker.

-SLIME discussions.
-This is where to ask questions, send patches, and generally participate in
+for all SLIME discussions.
+This is where to ask questions and

 A (hopefully) complete list of code contributors appears in the SLIME manual.